YoYoK3nny/PortableMinecraftLauncher/Other/Source/Readme.txt

 viruses and you'd like to keep your device set to read-only.
 As a consequence of this technique, any changes you make during the Live mode session aren't saved back to your device.
 The default is false.

-The AutoUpdate entry allows the launcher to automatically update the Minecraft launcher without a prompt.
-To enable, set this entry to true.
-To have the launcher ask for permission to update, set this entry to false.
-The default is false

 There may be other values also permitted in the user configuration file by the portable application; refer to help.html for any details of them.